ezsystems/ezpublish-kernel/REST-API-V2.rst

     [ContentCreate_]

 This method creates a new draft assigned to a user given in the body or to the authenticated user (if not given).
-It returns a ContentVersion_ which contains the content metadata, version meta data and the fields.
+It returns a Version_ which contains the content metadata, version meta data and the fields.

 To update a draft call: